 If you have any questions or are just in LOVE with these, leave us a reply below!

-Today we’re bringing a simple but elegant DIY your way.
+Today Bespoke Decor is bringing a simple but elegant DIY your way.
 This DIY Monogrammed Ring Box is so simple, the aesthetic could fit almost any decor theme.
 We love the clean round shape with no latches (just a hidden magnet!) of these boxes that are the perfect size to be carried down the aisle in little ones’ hands.
 If you’re looking to do something a little different than a traditional ring pillow… maybe this is your answer!
 We chose to do a simple one letter monogram inside two clean circles, but you could totally choose to dress it up with some flourishes and garnishes.
 The sky is the limit!

 If you’ve never tried wood burning, it can seem a bit intimidating.
 I mean, the thing is hot enough to burn wood, right?
 But we dare you to try it out!
 It’s actually so simple.
 Think of it like writing with a hot pen.
 A very hot pen, but just a pen.
 The entire handle is cool, you just need to keep your little fingers away from the hot end (just like a glue gun).
 And is that really so scary?